go-bindata/go-bindata/README.md

 The host application using these assets uses the same API in both cases and will not have to care where the actual data comes from.

-An example is a Go webserver with some embedded, static web content like HTML, JS and CSS files.
+An example is a Go web server with some embedded, static web content like HTML, JS and CSS files.
 While developing it, you do not want to rebuild the whole server and restart it every time you make a change to a bit of javascript.
 You just want to build and launch the server once.
 Then just press